libxx1/Girls-in-the-Game/Get.into.the.Game.md

 	![screenshot](football-library.png)

 + Search until you see a sprite called ‘Adrian’.
-Click on her and click ‘OK’ to add her to your project.
+Click on her and click the ‘OK’ button from the botton-right corner to add her to your project.

 	![screenshot](football-adrian.png)